Today we are going to discuss various types of procurement contracts used in project management.

 - A resource can be procured outside your firm at a significant discount.

-You may require a procurement to buy some goods from an outside source to fulfill your requirements: for example, purchasing hardware items and equipment.
+You may require procurement as part of our project to buy some goods from an outside source to fulfill your requirements: for example, purchasing hardware items and equipment.

 However, before going for a procurement contract, you must analyze whether it would be cost-effective to do it yourself or if you should outsource it.
 If the benefits of outsourcing outweigh the “do it yourself”, you should outsource it.